RedisBloom/RedisBloom/docs/index.md

 [![Forum](https://img.shields.io/badge/Forum-RedisBloom-blue)](https://forum.redislabs.com/c/modules/redisbloom)
 [![Discord](https://img.shields.io/discord/697882427875393627?style=flat-square)](https://discord.gg/wXhwjCQ)

-The RedisBloom module provides four data structures: a scalable **Bloom filter**,  a **cuckoo filter**, a **count-min sketch**, and a **top-k**.
+RedisBloom adds four probabilistc data structures to Redis: a scalable **Bloom filter**,  a **cuckoo filter**, a **count-min sketch**, and a **top-k**.
 These data structures trade perfect accuracy for extreme memory efficiency, so they're especially useful for big data and streaming applications.

 **Bloom and cuckoo filters** are used to determine, with a high degree of certainty, whether an element is a member of a set.